michael-koller-91/michael-koller-91.github.io/blog/2023-10-09-sliding-window-hilbert-transform.md

 Note, since for loops are very slow in Python, it makes sense to just-in-time-compile this function using `numba` for example.
+An example can be found in [my github repository](https://github.com/michael-koller-91/sliding_hilbert_transform).

 [back](./../)